Avionics Hardware

 Avionics Software

 The AvSoftware team creates flight software that controls the vehicle in flight and Mission Control Software which monitors the vehicle from the ground.
 The team also develops the hardware-in-the-loop testing system used to validate the flight computer in simulated flight-like conditions.
-Our members gain experience with ground antennae and RF devices, and work primarily in Python and C++."
+Our members gain experience with ground antennae and RF devices, and work primarily in Python and C++.

 Fins